 Secured claims will continue to accrue interest after the insolvency proceedings commence until full payment thereof, within the limit of the market value of the Collateral.
 However, if the realization proceeds of the secured assets are insufficient to meet the debt, as far as the balance between the debts secured by such assets and the proceeds resulting from the sale of such secured assets is concerned, a secured creditor will be treated as an unsecured creditor.
 See "-The Notes and the Guarantee are secured only to the extent of the value of the Collateral."
-Payment of unsecured creditors' claims would rank behind, inter alia, the costs and expenses incurred in the liquidation in accordance with the prescribed priority, as well as other preferential claims (including secured claims, claims resulting from financing accessed as part of the proceedings, administration costs, tax claims, unsecured bank debt, unsecured bond debt and trade debt and some wage claims) admitted by the liquidator.
+Payment of unsecured creditors' claims would rank behind, inter alia, the costs and expenses incurred in the liquidation in accordance with the prescribed priority, as well as other preferential claims (including secured claims, claims resulting from financing accessed as part of the insolvency process, claims resulting from the continuation of the debtor's activity after the commencement of the proceedings, administration costs, tax claims, unsecured bank debt, unsecured bond debt and trade debt and some wage claims) admitted by the liquidator.
 The New Insolvency Law changed the order of distribution in case of bankruptcy so as to allow unsecured bond debt to be repaid pari passu with bank debt and trade debt, with priority over other unsecured creditors.

 Moreover, in case of unsecured claims, applicable law prohibits the accrual and payment of any interest, penalties or any ancillary costs after the commencement of insolvency.
-In the event of bankruptcy of the Guarantor, the Proceeds Loan (being granted by a shareholder), will be an unsecured claim subordinated in right of payment to all other indebtedness (except for claims resulting from transactions without consideration and claims of a bad-faith third party acquirer returning the assets or the value of the assets following the annulment of a transfer in the context of the proceedings or, respectively, of the subsequent third party acquirer of the assets (in Romanian, tertul subdobanditor) who did not pay an adequate consideration for the asset or it was aware or had to be aware of the fact that the transfer may be subject to annulment ) of the Guarantor towards creditors who (i) are not shareholders or (ii) are shareholders and hold less than 10% of, or voting rights in the share capital of the Guarantor.
-Therefore, in the event of insolvency of the Guarantor, the Company may not be able to make payments on the Notes.
+In the event of bankruptcy of the Guarantor, the Proceeds Loan (being granted by a shareholder), will be an unsecured claim subordinated in right of payment to all other indebtedness (except for claims resulting from transactions without consideration and claims of a bad-faith third party acquirer returning the assets or the value of the assets following the annulment of a transfer in the context of the proceedings or, respectively, of the subsequent third party acquirer of the assets (in Romanian, tertul subdobanditor) who did not pay an adequate consideration for the asset or it was aware or had to be aware of the fact that the transfer may be subject to annulment) of the Guarantor towards creditors who (i) are not shareholders or (ii) are shareholders and hold less than 10% of, or voting rights in the share capital of the Guarantor.
+Therefore, in the event of insolvency of the Guarantor, the Company may not be able to recover any amounts under the Proceeds Loan, and consequently the Company may not be able to make payments on the Notes.